aliyah-inshaal/Earthquakes/README.md

-## Predicting Earthquakes in Different Regions of Pakistan
+## Earthquakes from 1971-2022 analysis and magnitude prediction
 # Data Science and Analytics project